-Online Party Exploitative Relationship Adult/ Lone Offender Group / Gang On Street Peer Warning signs Reason for ref Exploitation (M ferral into Multi-Agency MACE) o Se iminal Exploitation exual Exploitation oth Chronology of f only exploitation cond Reason: cerns: Date: I nformation: Are there cond the child going Yes or No cerns in relation to g missing?
-Yes - Drop dow vn of below section ence What is working well?
-What are we worried about?
-What needs to happe Who is responsible? d and family plan?
-Il it be included?
-Freque episodeIs the composition to the composition of the composition o sider: he child go missing? ency of missing es and length? child where they should he day? s of missing incidents: , timings, reasons, patterns, places and associations whilst missing.
-Do parents / carers report their child missing?
-If not, why?
-Is it safe for them to be where they should be?
+Online Party Exploitative Relationship Adult/ Lone Offender Group / Gang On Street Peer Warning signs Reason for ref Exploitation (M ferral into Multi-Agenc MACE) o Se riminal Exploitation exual Exploitation oth Chronology of f only exploitation con cerns: Date: ı nformation: the child going Yes or No cerns in relation to g missing?
+Missing / Abse What is working What are we What needs to happer 1?
+Is this refle ected in the child and family plan า?
+Freque episodeIs the objection the sider: he child go missing? ency of missing es and length? child where they should he day? s of missing incidents: well? worried about?
+Who is responsible?
+Yes or No ?
+If no, when will it be included?

+timings, reasons, patterns, places and associations whilst missing. • Do parents / carers report their child missing?
+If not, why? • Is it safe for them to be where they should be?
 Voice of the child and family: Voice of the child and family: Child Things to consider: What is the child's emotional responses to the exploitation?
 Child's own safety plan.
 Interests, positive activities, skills and qualities, personality traits.
 Sexual health Substance use ASB/ Offending: known to carry weapons and reason why?
 Physical / mental health concerns: Adverse Childhood Experiences, self-worth, bereavement / loss Injuries - evidence of physical or sexual assault/ A&E admissions, Voice of the child and family: Voice of the child and family: Can pull though information from C&F and Early Help for child and family section.

-Family / Hama · Ī
+T

 Family / Home

-Things to consider: 1
+Things to consider:

-Parent/Carer: 1
+Parent/Carer:

+The in the department of

+Their understanding of

+exploitation

+Their resilience

+Positive/negative relationship?

+Are they benefitting from drug

+dealing/criminal acts?

-Their understanding of exploitation Their resilience Positive/negative relationship?
-Are they benefitting from drug dealing/criminal acts?
-Mental health concerns?
-Substance misuse issues?
-Voice of the child and family: Voice of the child and family:
+Voice of the child Voice of the child

-Gubotarios impass issues:
+Mental health concerns? and family: and family:

+Substance misuse issues? and family. and farmly.

+Siblings:

+Positive/negative

+relationships?

-Siblings: • Positive/negative relationships? • Have they been/could they be targeted for exploitation?
+Have they been/could they be

+targeted for exploitation?

 Family:

+Any cultural/ethnicity

+considerations?

-Any cultural/ethnicity considerations?
-Support network - what does it look like?
-Is it working?
+Support network - what does

+it look like?
+Is it

+working?
 What support would

+be needed?

-be needed?Any positive influences in the
+Any positive influences in the

 family?
-Nature of their relationship?
+Nature of their

+relationship?

-Overall vulnerabilities - domestic abuse, financial issues, criminality within the
+Overall vulnerabilities -

+domestic abuse, financial

+issues, criminality within the

+family, ACEs

-family, ACEs • Accommodation - is it suitable?
+Accommodation - is it

+suitable?
 Is it safe?
+Who is

-Who is living in the home?
+living in the home?
 Landlord?

-]
+iiving iii ale neme : Lanalera :

 Education, Training and Employment Neurodevelopmental pathway: NEET: ECHP: School / College Alternative provisionHours offered a week: 0-5, 5-10, 10-25 Are there concerns with Education, Training and Employment?
-Yes or No Yes - Drop down of below section Education, Training and Employment Things to consider: What is the school / provision offer (including details of What is working well?
+Yes or No Yes - Drop down of below section 1 Education, Training and Employment.
+Things to consider: What is working well?
 What are we worried about?
 What needs to happen?
 Who is responsible?
 Is this reflected in the child and family plan?
 Yes or No?
-If no, when will it be included? timetable)?
+If no, when will it be included?
+What is the school / provision offer (including details of timetable)?
 Exclusions / attendance?
-Significant incidents in school Previous involvement in education welfare service EHCP details SEN factors considered to increase child's vulnerability to exploitation.
-Is the child safe in school?
+Significant incidents in schoolPrevious involvement in education welfare service • EHCP details SEN factors considered to increase child's vulnerability to exploitation.Is the child safe in school?
+Culture within provision.